Journal of Global Change Data & Discovery2022.6(2):298-308

 (4)

-where Cropland(j,t) is the cropland area of grid j in time t; Landsuit(i,j) is the land suitability value of grid i in region j; Areacrop(i,t) is the cropland area of region i in time t; α and β are the index of maximum range of available allocation cropland and soil factors, respectively.
-If the area of grid j exceeds the maximum range of available allocation cropland or unsuitable for farming, it was given a value of 0 for α and β.
+where Cropland(j,t) is the cropland area of grid j in time t; Landsuit(i,j) is the land suitability value of grid i in region j; Areacrop(i,t) is the cropland area of region i in time t; ?? and ?? are the index of maximum range of available allocation cropland and soil factors, respectively.
+If the area of grid j exceeds the maximum range of available allocation cropland or unsuitable for farming, it was given a value of 0 for ?? and ??.
 Otherwise, it was given a value of 1.
-The soil factor was determined using a range of parameters for arable soils of Zhang’s work[32].
+The soil factor was determined using a range of parameters for arable soils of Zhang??s work[32].

 3.4 Technical Route